Search documentation

 Blue Tetra

-The Blue Tetra is a peaceful, active schooling fish with a shimmering blue hue, perfect for community aquariums.
+The Blue Tetra is a small schooling fish with a vivid neon-blue sheen from Peruvian rivers, undemanding and ideal for a tropical community aquarium.

 Overview